 Please read these instructions and warranty disclosures completely before proceeding to installation!

-BY INSTALLING THIS PRODUCT, YOU ASSURE THAT ALL INSTALLATION REQUIREMENTS OUTLINED HERE HAVE BEEN MET AND AGREE TO THE TERMS AND CONDITIONS OF THE PROVENZA MAXCORE LVP LIMITED WARRANTY.
+BY INSTALLING THIS PRODUCT, YOU ASSURE THAT ALL INSTALLATION REQUIREMENTS OUTLINED HERE HAVE BEEN MET AND AGREE TO THE TERMS AND CONDITIONS OF THE PROVENZA MAXCORE WATERPROOF FLOORING LIMITED WARRANTY.